mojaie/flashflood/README.md

-kiwiii-server
+Flashflood
 ================

-Kiwiii is a web-based client-server application for chemical data analysis and visualization.
-The server implements web API which enables easy access to databases via HTTP.
+Flashflood is a HTTP API server builder for chemical data analysis.
+Flashflood includes DAG workflow assistance for parallel processing of chemical structure, chemical properties, biochemical activity data.
+This enables to build web server which can be accessed by web application, Jupyter notebook and any other analysis platform via HTTP.